mmktomato/letter-icon-generator/README.md

 You can,

 * change `Dockerfile` as you like.
-    * e.g. adding font which is your favorite.
+    * e.g. adding some fonts which is your favorite.
 * build your own demo application.

 ```